 For a long time, I believed my mission and definition of success was to build businesses — I’ve done that seven times, and after my little sabbatical I was so ready and fired up to do it again in an even bigger way.

 My definition of success has changed.
 It’s no longer tied to outcomes; it is tied to a growth mindset.

 Learning new things, failing and growing from the experiences, discovering more aspects of how to be a better human being is what I consider the definition of success today.

 I found my tribe, my home, my calling within Nearsoft, which is an amazing company that believes in freedom and equivalence and above all treats people with human dignity.
 The core company values align with who I am at my core — someone who believes people should aspire to fulfill their calling in life.

 I don’t think I would have finished my to be published third book (Emotionally Aware Leadership), had it not been for the encouragement I received from the people I work with.
 I don’t think I would be part of the social rights movement of the 21st century, had it not been for the people I work with.

 “You have to surround yourself with people who share similar purpose as you do, and above all people who encourage you and believe in you.”

-Someone recently asked me what do you think your best qualities as a professional are?
+Someone recently asked me what do you think your best qualities are as a professional?
 I simply answered, to help people believe they are awesome.